curl/curl/docs/INTERNALS.md

  Inside the source code, We make an effort to avoid `#ifdef [Your OS]`.
 All conditionals that deal with features *should* instead be in the format `#ifdef HAVE_THAT_WEIRD_FUNCTION`.
-Since Windows cannot run configure scripts, we maintain a `curl_config-win32.h` file in lib directory that is supposed to look exactly like a `curl_config.h` file would have looked like on a Windows machine.
+Since Windows cannot run configure scripts, we maintain a `curl_config-win32.h` file in the lib directory that is supposed to look exactly like a `curl_config.h` file would have looked like on a Windows machine.

  Generally speaking: always remember that this will be compiled on dozens of operating systems.
 Do not walk on the edge.